 Growing Conditions for Haworthia

-Haworthias are easy to grow container and garden succulents.
-They are usually grown in containers as indoor plants, but you can bring them outdoors in summer.
+Haworthias are usually grown in containers as indoor plants, but you can bring them outdoors in summer.
+They are also grown outdoors in areas where frosts are infrequent and of short duration.

-Although some species can grow in full, bright sun, most Haworthias live in more sheltered spots, and they are adapted to thrive in partial shade.
+Although some species can grow in full sun, most Haworthias live in more sheltered spots, and they are adapted to thrive in partial shade.
 In habitat, they tend to grow under bushes and rock overhangs.
 This adaptation makes them well suited to lower light conditions found in homes and offices.
 Place the potted plants in a bright area with some protection from the hottest rays of the day.
-White, yellow, or red-tinged leaves are usually an indicator that a Haworthia plant is receiving too much sunlight.
+White, yellow, or red-tinged leaves usually indicate that your Haworthia is receiving too much sunlight.
 Deep shade tends to weaken the plant over a prolonged period.
+Haworthias grow very well under artificial lights.
+If they have spent the winter indoors, gradually move your plants outdoors into the bright sun to prevent sunburn.

-All Haworthia species do not like their roots to remain wet for prolonged periods, so their potting soil should be well-drained.
+All Haworthias do not like their roots to remain wet for prolonged periods, so their potting soil should be well-drained.
 In habitat, they are found growing in sandy soils in rocky areas.
-Use a commercial succulent soil or make your own well-draining potting mix.
+Use a commercial succulent potting mix or make your own.

 Haworthias like warmer temperatures in the summer but cool in the winter.
-The natural cooler temperatures found in an unheated room during the winter are perfect because they like to rest at that time of year.
-However, Haworthias do not like being too cold, no lower than 40 °F (4.4 °C).
+The natural cooler temperatures found in an unheated room during the winter are perfect.
+However, Haworthias do not like being too cold.
+They do best in the temperature ranging from 75 to 90 °F (24 to 32 °C).
 Some species can survive a light frost for a short period, but it is best not to take chances.
 Most Haworthias are cold hardy down to USDA hardiness zone 10a, 30 °F (-1.1 °C).

 Shallow pots are generally better than deep pots, but some Haworthias have large, thick roots that ask for a deeper pot.
 Be sure that your container has at least one drain hole.